Jack the Giant Killer (2013 film): Plot

 A man who appears crazy shows up at Jack's eighteenth birthday party claiming to have a gift from Jack's missing father, Newald Krutchens.
 The stranger, Jess Walters, tells Jack that he never forgets a promise.
 Jack's mother, Sharon, believes Jess is "clinically insane" and wants Jack to forget about the ordeal.
 After opening the gift and discovering it contains only beans, Jack tosses them into an empty field.

-Discovering the beanstalk the next morning, Jack is trapped by a bean tendril, and carried up into the clouds to find a strange land.
+Discovering the beanstalk the next morning, Jack is trapped by a bean tendril and carried up into the clouds to find a strange land.
 He is chased by a dinosaur-like monster and takes refuge in a nearby floating mechanical castle, which is revealed to be operated by his father.
 For Jack, his father has been missing since birth, but Newald swears he has only been gone a few days.
-He is surprised that his son is now a legal adult but accepts that it must be true.
+He is surprised that his son is now full-grown but accepts that it must be true.
 He further deduces that the following must be true: one day in this land is equivalent to one year on Earth.
 Newald is still only twenty-nine.
 Jack explains to his father that Jess gave him the beans, and Newald fondly recalls that his friend never forgets a promise.
 Jack then suggests they go back down the beanstalk together, but Newald points out that "only he who plants the bean can travel the stalk".